-Stimulants can cause fatigue, drowsiness and reduced energy levels in some people – the exact opposite of the intended effect.
-This is called a paradoxical reaction.
+Some people have paradoxical reactions to stimulants, which produce fatigue, drowsiness and reduced energy levels – the exact opposite of the intended effect.

 Like more common stimulants such as caffeine or amphetamine, phentermine leaves some patients feeling drowsy and tired from the start.
 This phentermine fatigue can occur independently or alongside other side effects like insomnia.

-Medical experts do not fully understand why paradoxical reactions occur, but evidence indicates that variable responses to stimulants are related to genetic or biological differences between individuals .
+Medical experts do not fully understand why paradoxical reactions occur, but evidence indicates that inconsistent responses to stimulants are related to genetic or biological differences between individuals .

 Phentermine works as a stimulant to suppress appetite, but it does not only affect appetite – it also stimulates the rest of the brain and body by activating the part of the brain responsible for the “fight or flight” response.

-As a result, if the stimulant is not completely metabolized before bedtime, this medication can cause insomnia.
+As a result, when the stimulant is not completely metabolized before bedtime, this weight loss medication can cause insomnia.
 If you are having trouble falling or staying asleep night after night, daytime phentermine fatigue is a logical result of sleep deprivation.

 Click here to read more about phentermine insomnia and how to cope.

 Sleepiness is also a common side effect of weight loss in general.
-Changes in diet, exercise and mentality can also produce unwanted fatigue.
+Changes in diet, exercise and mentality often produce unwanted fatigue.

-Activity level also makes a difference.
-An overly-sedentary lifestyle can contribute to phentermine fatigue since your body grows accustomed to needing a very low level of energy .
+Activity level also affects energy levels.
+An overly-sedentary lifestyle contributes to phentermine fatigue since your body grows accustomed to needing a very low level of energy .

-Finally, if your weight loss journey has proven stressful thus far, try to reduce stressors where possible since stress wears you down both mentally and physically.
+Finally, if your weight loss journey has proven trying thus far, try to reduce stressors where possible since stress wears you down both mentally and physically

 Real users’ most common advice to others who are feeling tired on phentermine is to drink more water.

-Patients often report that they feel sleepy and groggy when they forget to drink enough water while taking phentermine, but feel the medication’s energy-boosting power return on days when they are properly hydrated.
+Patients often report that they feel sleepy and groggy when they forget to drink enough water, but feel the medication’s energy-boosting power return on days when they are properly hydrated.

-Given that even mild dehydration can zap energy, this testimony makes a lot of sense.
-To minimize phentermine fatigue, make sure to drink at least 2-3 liters of water or other calorie-free, caffeine-free fluids each day.
+This makes a lot of sense since even mild dehydration can zap energy.
+To minimize phentermine fatigue, drink at least 2-3 liters of water or another calorie-free, caffeine-free beverage each day.

-Regular physical activity helps combat phentermine fatigue by increasing endorphins to boost mood (and energy!) right away, and then improving cardiovascular fitness to combat day-to-day drowsiness.
-When you are in better shape it takes less energy to finish everyday tasks, so staying in-shape can help you feel more energetic overall.
+Regular physical activity helps combat phentermine fatigue by increasing endorphins to boost mood (and energy!) right away, and then improving cardiovascular fitness to combat drowsiness long-term.
+When you're in better shape it takes less energy to finish everyday tasks, so staying fit can help you feel more energetic overall.

-Plus, research shows that regular, moderate exercise reduces insomnia – in addition to decreasing symptoms of depression and anxiety– which means that breaking a sweat may also help you sleep better at night .
+More, research shows that moderate exercise reduces insomnia, plus decreases symptoms of depression and anxiety, which means that breaking a sweat may also help you sleep better at night .

-Your eventual goal should be about 30 minutes of moderate activity most days of the week to maintain overall health.
+Your eventual goal should be 30 minutes of moderate activity on most days.

-Eating too much or too little, or consuming a poor-quality diet, can definitely impact energy levels.
+Eating too much or too little, or consuming a poor-quality diet, can also impact energy levels.

 If you suspect that your phentermine fatigue may be related to your diet, re-evaluate your meals and snacks to maximize nutrition and meet calorie goals each day.
 Aim for a balanced combination of lean protein, healthy fats and fiber-rich carbs (including beans, fruits and vegetables) each day.

-If you are unsure and have some flexibility in your schedule, try laying down for a quick nap.
-If napping is not an option for you, consider mediation, deep breathing, journaling, gentle exercise (e.g. walking or yoga), a chat with a friend or other relaxation techniques to manage and reduce stress.
+Take a nap if you haven't been sleeping.
+Meanwhile, consider mediation, deep breathing, journaling, gentle exercise (e.g. walking or yoga), a chat with a friend or other relaxation techniques to manage and reduce stress.

 If you suspect that a paradoxical reaction may be responsible for your phentermine fatigue, one option would be speak to your doctor about reducing your daily dose.